Fungal Nail Infection

 View the images below to gauge the severity of a fungal nail infection.

-We now offer the latest treatment for fungal nail – PACT®
+The Nantwich Clinic offer the latest treatment for fungal nail infection – PACT®

 With this method, fungus can be killed effectively on both toenails and fingernails.
 This non-invastive treatment kills 99.99% of all bacteria with no side effects, no resistances and has a 90% success rate in severe fungal infections.